 Substantially all of our sales are billed in U.S. dollars, thereby reducing the impact of fluctuations in foreign exchange rates on our results.
 Operating margins of certain foreign operations can fluctuate with changes in foreign exchange rates to the extent revenue is billed in U.S. dollars and operating expenses are incurred in the local currency.
-During the years ended December 31, 2022 and 2021, approximately 9.1% and 21.6% of our revenue, respectively, were derived in local currencies from foreign operations with this inherent risk.
-In addition, at both December 31, 2022 and 2021, our operations outside of the United States accounted for approximately 10.2% and 12.6% of our total assets, respectively, the majority of which was denominated in currencies other than the U.S. dollar.
+During the years ended December 31, 2023 and 2022, approximately 5.8% and 9.1% of our revenue, respectively, were derived in local currencies from foreign operations with this inherent risk.
+In addition, at December 31, 2023 and 2022, our operations outside the United States accounted for approximately 9.4% and 10.2% of our total assets, respectively, the majority of which was denominated in currencies other than the U.S. dollar.
 We currently do not use derivative financial instruments in managing our foreign currency exchange risk.